 Warning: hold the roots of a wire pair securely with one hand when starting twisting to prevent the possible lead damage.
 Please also note that proper lead twisting may be critical for EMI immunity.
 Lead pairs must be twisted tightly and evenly, as on picture below.

 4. Solder the transformer output leads to XLR

-Solder the output leads (Red and Black) to the XLR Pin-2 and Pin-3.
-Red wire to Pin-2, Black wire to Pin-3.
+Solder the output leads (Yellow and Blue) to the XLR Pin-2 and Pin-3.
+Yellow wire to Pin-2, Blue wire to Pin-3.
 Pin numbers are marked on the XLR insert near soldering terminals, or use a picture below as a guide.